JorgeJxz/JorgeJxz/README.md

 I'm Jorhe Andrés a front-End Developer from Venezuela🇻🇪 living in Alicante/Spain🇪🇸

-I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here[CodeWars](https://www.codewars.com/users/JorgeJxz).
+I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here 🌟 [CodeWars](https://www.codewars.com/users/JorgeJxz).

 ![Alt Text](https://media.giphy.com/media/Pb2sqf9IYNeUAeX3VS/giphy.gif)

 I've been a JavaScript enthusiast my whole career but I'm transitioning into a more *functional programming* approach on things.

-I'm currently working at 📱[BBVA](https://www.bbva.es/personas.html) as a full-stack engineer.
+I'm currently working at 📱[BBVA](https://www.bbva.es/personas.html) as a front-end developer.

 ### My tech stack 🛠